 - When compared to the Cricut Maker 3, the Cricut Explore 3 is going to be the choice for more casual crafters.
 Maker is in the “pro” category and is going to be what more businesses tend to use.

-- Both machines are faster and can easily turn out product and ideas at least 2X’s faster than the other Cricut machines.
+- Both machines are faster and can easily turn out products and ideas at least 2X’s faster than the other Cricut machines.

 - The Cricut Explore is versatile in using over 100+ different types of materials.
 While the Maker can actually work with over 300+ types of materials as well.